 We are looking for strong author teams with a mixture of clinical, methodological and statistical expertise to take on new titles or take over the update of existing reviews.
+We also require that two authors in the team have published at least two Cochrane reviews.
 It is crucial that teams include the aforementioned levels of expertise.
 For example, if a given review involves cardiac surgery, at least one cardiac surgeon needs to be involved.
 If a review is about intervention cardiology, a cardiologist with that particular sub-specialty should take an active role as author.
 Involvement of patients (and their carers) with the condition assessed in the review is also desirable - in the protocol design, plain language summary and interpretation/implications of results.

 Please complete the review proposal form for new titles or the update form, including details for new authors, or changes for existing reviews.
 The expectations as outlined in the editorial processes do apply.

-We will collate proposals for each of the above listed titles by the end of November 2018 and review them during December 2018.
+We will collate proposals for each of the above listed after the submission has closed and review them during the following month.
 If we have not found a suitable author team, we will continue to advertise.